PatrickD321/kickstarter-analysis/README.md

 #### What are some limitations of this dataset?
 - what production did very poorly
 #### What are some other possible tables and/or graphs that we could create?
+- A comparison between theater productions, which did not meet thier goal to the ones that did.
-- what productions came close to there targets
+- hat productions came close to there targets